 This painting has no name on the frame, but you recognize it as a depiction of Gallerlander sky omens.
 You remember there are several paintings like this in the Shrine near Master Arasemis’s quarters on this floor of the castle.

-You see paintings of cave hill burrows, but they have no names on the frames and you cannot remember anything about them.
+You see five framed paintings in this hallway.
+The first three are untitled depictions of cave hill burrows, but you cannot remember anything about them.

-This is The Billan Citadel of Nore, a painting that depicts a fortress built by the Brintilian Empire to help control the island.
+This painting that depicts a fortress built by the Brintilian Empire to help control the island.
 It is perched on a rocky hill that overlooks the port city of Billan, which became the capital of the colony, and remains the capital of the Donovard side of the island today.

 During his teachings about the tribes of Pemonia, Master Arasemis said the Noric tribe, who were isolated from their continental Gallerlander cousins, had sparsely populated the island due to constant battles with the Raffen tribe.
 As a result, the Brintilian colonists soon far outnumbered the Norics.
 Those who resisted colonization were driven to the southern portion of the island or into the mountains.